jeffdemeutter/TribeEngine/README.md

 #### Usage .bat file
 Copy the [TribeInstallPacks.bat](https://github.com/Tboske/TribeEngine/blob/master/TribeInstallPacks.bat) into your VCPKG install location.

-  If you followed my [Basic-VCPKG-guide](https://github.com/Tboske/Basic-VCPKG-guide/blob/main/README.md), I suggested installing VCPKG in `C:\vcpkg\`.
+If you followed my [Basic-VCPKG-guide](https://github.com/Tboske/Basic-VCPKG-guide/blob/main/README.md), I suggested installing VCPKG in `C:\vcpkg\`, so I will use this as example.
+If this is not applicable to you, use your VCPKG install directory.

-after having copied the .bat file, just run it and it should install everything.
+After you have copied the .bat file, just run it and it should install everything.
 When the .bat file finishes the installation, you should be able to compile the project!

 #### Commands list
-Here are all the commands the .bat file runs and you can run them seperatly if you'd like.
+If you prefer running all these commands yourself, you can!
+Below are all the commands listed up, it's as easy as just copy and pasting them.
+Make sure you run these commands in cmd within the directory of VCPKG.

 - `vcpkg install glm`
 - `vcpkg install glm:x64-windows`